English at Westminster

 Another major focus for the English team this academic year is raising standards in writing across the school.
 We ensure that we teach writing through engaging texts and / or real life ‘hooks’ to captivate the children’s interest and motivation to write.
 We have also invested in different writing pens, aids and new ‘Special Writing’ books.

 Mr King has been working on embedding Oracy skills into all classrooms.
-We have strategies such as ABC (agree, build on or challenge) that all staff use across the school.
+We have strategies such as ABC (agree, build on or challenge) that all classes from year 1.

 Mr Green is raising the profile of poetry across the school this year.
 He has bought ALL classes in school a lovely new poetry anthology for each class to enjoy a different poem each week.
-At the end of each half term, each class will present one of their favourite poems in an assembly.
+At the end of each half term, each class will present one of their favourite poems to an audience i.e in an assembly or to their partner class or families.

 English in EYFS at Westminster: